 - one coil evaporates the refrigerant at a low enough pressure that the resulting gas absorbs heat from the surrounding air;

 - the heat-laden gas then makes its way into another coil, where it condenses at high pressure and emits the heat;

 In this manner, fridges, air conditioners, and other heat pumps can absorb heat in one place and emit it in another.
 When you use this technology to heat your home in the middle of winter, the device will draw heat from the outside air (yes, even in frigid subzero temperatures, air contains a percentage of its room temperature heat) and release it inside.
 In summer, the process can be easily reversed and the heat pump will function like any other air conditioner.

-While these devices may sound like a brilliant, innovative way to keep your home comfortable year-round, let’s consider the costs or getting and running one.
-In 2020, buying and installing an air-source heat pump will set you back somewhere between £5,000 and £8,000.
+On the downside, the costs of buying a heat pump are quite prohibitive.
+Buying and installing an air-source heat pump will set you back somewhere between £5,000 and £8,000.
 If you favour getting your heat from the ground or groundwater, then you’re looking at a bill of £11,000-15,000.
-Steep, isn’t it?

 The operating costs are a bit more reasonable.
 Air-source heat pumps typically need 1 kWh of electricity to give off 3 kWh of heat.
 With an average UK household using 12,000 kW each year to keep warm, the need for electricity translates into 4,000 kW.
 At 14 p/kW, you’ll get an annual bill of £560.

 The CCC estimates that by 2050, 18% of the UK’s heat will have to come from heat networks if we’re serious about the net-zero emissions target.